Worst Charities to Donate To (By the Data)

 Context Matters

 Low Efficiency Scores do not always mean fraud or waste.
-Some legitimate reasons for lower program spending include: new organizations investing in infrastructure, organizations in capital-intensive fields (hospitals, universities), and those going through leadership transitions.
-Always check the best-rated charities to see what good efficiency looks like.
+Some legitimate reasons for a lower score include: new organizations investing in infrastructure, capital-intensive fields (hospitals, universities) with large balance sheets, and those going through leadership transitions.
+The score also excludes program-vs-overhead spending, which is not available in our data source.
+Always check the best-rated charities to see what a strong financial structure looks like.

 For CEO compensation data across nonprofits, see nonprofit CEO salary data.